Thursday, March 23, 2023

 While we were working out the kinks, the scene seemed to be just as hectic at the paper.

-William and Rob were on the line to defend the paper.
-Chuck, Jackie, L.J., Lisa, and Karen were on the line as my witnesses.
+Bill and Bob were on the line to defend the paper.
+Charles, Julie, CJ, Lori, and Carolyn were on the line as my witnesses.
 In all 10 people were ready to do battle.
-Chuck, Jackie, and L.J. were in the office with William and Rob on speakerphone.
+Charles, Julie, and CJ were in the office with Bill and Bob on speakerphone.

-Lisa refused to join the crowd so she was making the call from her home, as was Karen.
+Lori refused to join the crowd so she was making the call from her home, as was Carolyn.

 Chapter 22